-Insurance companies often pay at least a portion of the cost of tooth colored fillings, assuming there purpose is functional and not strictly cosmetic.
+Insurance companies often pay at least a portion of the cost of tooth colored fillings, assuming their purpose is functional and not strictly cosmetic.
 Give our office a call with your health insurance information and we would be happy to let you know how much of your procedure will be covered.
 We accept some major credit cards and the healthcare financing option CareCredit as a method of payment as well.

 A dental inlay or onlay is a tooth colored filling that covers more surface area of a tooth than a standard filling.
 Crafted from porcelain or composite resin, these restorations revive a tooth by improving its strength and structure for better function.
 It also provides protection against additional decay.
 Because they are colored to match natural tooth shade, they are a very effective way to enhance the appearance of a tooth as well.

 The main difference between a porcelain inlay and onlay involves the area covered by the restoration.
 Porcelain inlays lie entirely within the cusps on the chewing surface of your tooth, while onlays cover one or more of the cusps.
-Dr. Erickson will recommend the appropriate restoration based on the extensiveness of the damage in your tooth.
+Dr. Godawa will recommend the appropriate restoration based on the extensiveness of the damage in your tooth.

 Restoring a tooth with a dental inlay or onlay can allow you to regain the full biting strength and overcome any eating or speech problems that resulted from the tooth problem.

 Completion of a new dental inlay or onlay typically takes our team two appointments.
-During your first visit, Dr. Erickson will take digital impressions of the region to be treated.
+During your first visit, we will take digital impressions of the region to be treated.
 These impressions are sent to our lab and used to craft your new inlay or onlay.
 In the meantime, a temporary inlay or onlay is created to protect your tooth while your new restoration is being made.

-Dr. Erickson removes any damaged or diseased tooth structure.
+We remove any damaged or diseased tooth structure.
 After the tooth is cleaned, it is prepared using a gentle tool.
 Then, the temporary inlay or onlay is adhered to the tooth.

-When you return to our office for your final visit, Dr. Erickson will check to see that the new restoration fits into your bite correctly.
+When you return to our office for your final visit, we will check to see that the new restoration fits into your bite correctly.
 Any adjustments are made and your inlay or onlay is bonded in its place.
 At this time, we will instruct you on proper care of your restoration.